 Emmanuel owned numerous other riches including “Playel”, the oldest French piano in existence that had once been placed by Chopin, a Baccarat chandelier worth $60,000 and matching gold Rolls Royce cars for him and his wife.

 His private zoo and garden grounds included stables, croquet lawn, Shinto shrine, rainforest, and an Olympic sized horse show arena.
-Six zookeepers, four gardeners, a mechanic, foreman, carpenter, and 71 Blackamoor spear-laden guards looked after the property.
+Six zookeepers, four gardeners, a mechanic, a foreman, a carpenter, and 71 Blackamoor spear-laden guards looked after the property.

-Here are some photos of what the Notre Dame Zoo used to look like back in it’s hey-day.
+Here are some photos of what the Notre Dame Zoo used to look like back in its heyday.

 Margolin held many private and sometimes public events, but it wasn’t the horse shows, entry fees or hard-earned work that paid for his extreme wealth.
 Instead, Emmanuel had registered his zoo as a charity called The Association for the Preservation and Welfare of Endangered Species and The Preservation of Australian Flora and Fauna.

 Instead of preserving animals, the thousands raised provided rent-free accommodation for the Margolin’s, a $1,000-a-week salary for his caretaker, and it covered the family’s living expenses.
 As of June 1988, the bogus charity had accumulated losses of $310,000 and made loans of $1.3 million.
-Needless to say, the charity was denounced and rumors of Margolin being fiery-tempered not just with his staff but also his animals surfaced.
+Needless to say, the charity was denounced and rumours of Margolin being fiery-tempered not just with his staff but also his animals surfaced.

 In 1990, Emmanuel decided he wanted to sell up due to the heightened amount of tourist interest in the zoo.
 The property has since been bought by foreign investors but nothing has been demolished or refurbished as of yet.